 Okay, I admit it – I hate breakfast.
 Not only am I simply just not a huge fan of breakfast food unless I’m really in the mood, but I really hate making breakfast for my kids.
 It doesn’t help that I am not a morning person, so having to deal with grumpy kids (at least one of them has inherited my hatred for mornings) is essentially my worst nightmare.

 Because of this, I really love morning meals that are as quick as humanly possible.
 Once the weather turns warmer, I make veggie smoothies like these easy spinach smoothies every single morning because there is nothing easier.

 But some days, my kids want something a little more, and my mom guilt kicks in.
 On those days, I love having quick options on hand.
-Enter: breakfast cookie recipes.
+Enter: make ahead breakfast cookie recipes.

 Okay, so you’re sitting there thinking, uh, Morgan, baking take some work,